 Joel Hourtoule and Jose Gascon of the Steady State Electrical Power Section together with Jean Jacques Cordier, Ingo Kuehn and Giuliano Rigoni from the ITER Design Integration Section in front of the ATLAS detector last week.

-Last week, a delegation from the Power Supply and Design Integration Departments set off for Switzerland.
-It wasn't the country's famous ski slopes that the group was heading for, but another Swiss highlight: the CERN Laboratory and one of its biggest attractions, the ATLAS Detector.
+Last week, a delegation from the Power Supply and Design Integration divisions set off for Switzerland.
+It wasn't the country's famous ski slopes that the group was heading for, but another Swiss highlight: the CERN Laboratory and one of its biggest attractions, the ATLAS detector.